Katherine Taunton

 Katherine practises the full spectrum of employment law, in both the Tribunal and High Court.

-As sole counsel, Katherine’s practice in the Employment Tribunal encompasses both unfair dismissal claims as well as complex multi-day trials involving allegations of whistleblowing and discrimination.
-Katherine is regularly instructed to advise from an early stage of proceedings.
-She has significant experience of procedural issues which may arise, such as applications for anonymity and restricted reporting orders.
+Katherine is often instructed to advise from an early stage of proceedings.
+She has significant expertise in procedural issues, such as applications for anonymity and restricted reporting orders.

-Katherine is a contributor to Tolley’s Employment Handbook.
+Katherine regularly appears on the 11KBW Employment Podcast.
+She is also a contributor to Tolleyʼs Employment Handbook.

 Commercial and business protection

-• Acting for a leading insurer to pursue urgent interim relief against an ex-employee for breach of non-dealing and non-solicitation covenants (led by Amy Rogers).
+- Acting for an insurance company to pursue urgent interim relief against an ex-employee for breach of non-dealing and non-solicitation covenants (led by Amy Rogers KC).

-• Acting for a global financial institution in arbitral proceedings involving a former employee, in the context of parallel Employment Tribunal proceedings (led by Amy Rogers)
+- Acting for a global financial institution in arbitral proceedings involving a former employee, in the context of parallel Employment Tribunal proceedings (led by Amy Rogers KC)

 Katherineʼs practice encompasses all aspects of information and data protection, both civil and regulatory.